Peter Verigin: Successors

 In 1926 Anastasia's followers split from CCUB, forming a breakaway organization called "The Lordly Christian Community of Christian Brotherhood".
 They left British Columbia for Alberta, where they set up their own village at Shouldice, near Arrowwood, Alberta, which existed until 1943.

 In the meantime, Verigin's son, Peter Petrovich Verigin, arrived from the USSR and assumed the leadership of CCUB in 1928.
-After the bankruptcy of CCUB, he organized USCC (Union of Spiritual Communities of Christ) in 1938.
+After the bankruptcy of CCUB, he reorganized as the Union of Spiritual Communities of Christ (USCC) in 1938, headquarters in Grand Forks, British Columbia.

 When Peter Petrovich Verigin died in 1939, the Community Doukhobors proclaimed his son, Peter Petrovich Verigin II as their new spiritual leader.
 Since he was confined to Soviet prisons at the time, his son (and Peter Vasilevich Verigin's great-grandson), John J. Verigin, who was 17 at the time, became the de facto leader of USCC.